mauroreisvieira/sample-demos/docs/tools/oh-my-zsh.md

 ## Oh My Zsh
 Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration.

-It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout...
+It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout.

 ## Install oh-my-zsh